oracle/node-oracledb/INSTALL.md

 The node-oracledb installer now supports basic proxy authentication.

+On Windows, node-oracledb will now attempt to load the Oracle Client libraries from the `node_modules\oracledb\build\Release` directory before doing the standard Windows library directory search i.e. of the `PATH` directories.

 See the [CHANGELOG][43] and [Migrating from Previous node-oracledb Releases][47] for more information about node-oracledb 3.0.

 #### <a name="mig20"></a> 1.2 Changes in node-oracledb version 2.0

 In node-oracledb version 2.0, pre-built binaries are now available for